-This a sub-marketplace for a UK online platform for that connects job consultants with job-seekers and provides them with career – guidance services.
+This a sub-marketplace for a UK online platform that connects job consultants with job-seekers and provides them with career – guidance services.

 This marketplace was created specifically to enable video conferencing on the marketplace.
-For this client we chose Videonor integration as it was the best fit for this product.
+For this client, we chose Videonor integration as it was the best fit for this product.

-Read full case study: B2C Consulting Marketplace
+Read the full case study: B2C Consulting Marketplace

 The bottom line is that online marketplaces can use video calls for a number of goals: support, online consulting, mentoring, interpretation, and many others.